There are thousands of strains of cannabis in the world, but they break down into three main categories:

 - Flowers in 10-16 weeks with elongated colas but lower yield.

-- Cannabis sativa cultivars typically—but not exclusively—produce a more cerebral-based experience for the consumer.
+- Cannabis sativa cultivars are typically described as—but not exclusively—producing a more cerebral-based experience for the consumer.

 - A subspecies of cannabis reaching heights of 3-6 feet with broad, bushy leaves.

-- Cannabis indica cultivars typically—but not exclusively—produce a more body-centered experience.
+- Within cannabis culture, cannabis indica cultivars are typically expected to produce a more body-centered experience.

 - It typically sits between 1 and 2.5 feet tall at harvest.